d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 ## Blocks with Code

 Although the Sequential class can make model construction easier, and you do not need to define the `forward` method, directly inheriting the Block class can greatly expand the flexibility of model construction.
 In particular, we will use Python's control flow within the forward method.
 While we are at it, we need to introduce another concept, that of the *constant* parameter.
 These are parameters that are not used when invoking backprop.
-This sounds very abstract but here's what's really going on.
+This sounds very abstract but here's what is really going on.
 Assume that we have some function

 $$f(\mathbf{x},\mathbf{w}) = 3 \cdot \mathbf{w}^\top \mathbf{x}.$$